One of the best secured cards available, offering a potentially low deposit and credit limit boost.

 Capital One recommends this card to those rebuilding their credit.
 Typically, providers are more willing to accept customers with average or no credit.
 The higher your credit score, the higher chance you’ll have of approval.

 Don’t give up if you’re not approved, as there are always other options to improve your credit.
 You may find it easier to get a store credit card or secured card with no credit check.

-What do customers say about the Secured Mastercard® from Capital One®?
+What do customers say about the Secured Card® from Capital One®?

 Many cardholders say they’ve received $200 credit limits with lower deposit amounts, and customers say their credit scores have improved since getting the card.
 Some reviewers advise paying off your balance every month to avoid interest charges.

 Capital One is accredited with the Better Business Bureau (BBB) and receives an A+ rating from the agency.
 It has almost 5,000 customer complaints at the time of this writing, many of which the BBB reports have been answered by Capital One or resolved to customers’ satisfaction.

 How to apply for the Secured Card® from Capital One®